qrtt1/project-prompt-generator/README.md

 2. Each file is converted into a markdown format with a header showing the filename and path, followed by its content enclosed in a code block with appropriate language highlighting. 📝
 3. An event-based system handles file processing and output generation, making the code extensible. 🔄
 4. Sensitive data is automatically detected and masked with asterisks (*) to protect your credentials. 🔒
-5. Depending on the command used, the tool generates either individual markdown files or a single consolidated file. 🧩
+5. Depending on the command used, the tool generates either individual markdown files, a single consolidated file, or JSON output. 🧩

 ## License 📄